 Looking for a fun and hands-on way to celebrate Valentine’s Day with your students?
 If you know me, you know I’m all about learning AND fun.
 Let’s be honest, this day is already typically INSANE, with love and the smell of really sugary candy in the air.
+But we can channel that insanity into some educational Valentine’s Day STEM and that’s just what I’m here to share with you!

-So how do we keep students engaged and focused on this magnificent sweet filled day?
-I have four letters for you: STEM.
-That’s right!
 We’re going to harness that sugar induced energy and put it to good use with some hands-on STEM activities that will keep them focused, learning, and having fun!
 Keep reading to learn about some easy and engaging STEM activities that are of course, Valentine’s Day ready.

 Let’s Get the Stations in Rotation

 Before we dive into all the fun activities, let’s talk about how best to set up your materials.
 I love to create STEM rotations.
 Typically, we all sit together and learn about the different activities we will complete throughout the day.
 We go over the rules and expectations before they rotate through the stations.
 I like to allow them about 15 minutes or so to work on their tasks.